kbparagua/paloma/README.md

 Again, Paloma is now flexible and doesn't force developers to follow specific directory structure.
 You have the freedom to create controllers and routes anywhere in your application.

-Personally, I prefer having a `routes.js` file to contain all the route declarations, and a javascript file for each controller.
+Personally, I prefer having a javascript file for each controller.